riscv-non-isa/riscv-arch-test/riscv-ovpsim/examples/README.md

 ---
 If you want to see an example of the riscv bit manipulation extension being used, then look at the [bitmanip](bitmanip) example.

+Instruction Functional Coverage
+---
+If you want to see an example of the Imperas instruction functional coverage being used, then look at the [coverage](coverage) example.

 Notes
 ---
 You must ensure that the binary executable you try and execute is appropriate for your host computer.